Q: Dear SaaStr: Why Do Venture Capitalists take Board Seats?

 And then … I saw the ramifications:

 - A start-up that has raised > $1m needs external accountability.
 Companies without a financial investor on the board more often I’d hoped and expected do … odd things … with the money.
+And in my experience investing now for almost a decade, they perform worse.

 - Investing is kind of scary.
 There need to be controls.
 If I am giving you $25k personally, c’est la vie.
 But if I am giving you $2,500,000 … there’s a lot of trust in that.
 You know what solidifies trust?
 A board seat.
-Belt and suspenders, perhaps.
+Belt and suspenders in theory, perhaps.
 But really — it’s a control.
 Money needs controls.
 In any organization.
 Without them, even best case, lots of stress ensues unless the company is minting cash.

 - One investor has to carry the weight of the “next round”.
 There has to be one investor that carries the weight.
 That gets the next round done.
 That is the social proof for the next round (beyond the company itself).
 And that leverages her social capital to get it done.
 Companies without a strong lead investor and board member have a much harder time getting the next round done on good terms, and in the right way.

-- A “bad” board member can cause some harm.
+- A “bad” board member can cause some real harm.
 Bad board members can do harm.
 A bad lead board member can make recruiting, fundraising, and many other things much harder.
 So it’s worth stepping up in those situations.

 My stress level has gone up as a result (a good thing).
 And you know how I sleep at night?